Preparing for Your Procedure

 Frequently Asked Questions

-Upon arrival at our outpatient center you will be required to fill out and sign registration forms.
-At this time you will present your insurance card(s) and be given a band to wear on your wrist that identifies who you are and who your physician is.
+Upon arrival at Hamilton Endoscopy & Surgery Center, you will be required to fill out and sign registration forms.
+At this time, you will present your insurance card(s) and be given a band to wear on your wrist that identifies who you are and who your physician is.

 Once you are registered, you will be escorted to the pre-surgical area where you will change into a hospital gown.
-At this time you will meet the various staff members who will be caring for you, including our anesthesiologist before, during and after your procedure.
+At this time you will meet the various staff members who will be caring for you, including our anesthesiologist before, during, and after your endoscopy, colonoscopy, or other procedure.
 At this time, your vital signs will be checked and monitored, any other preparations will be made and an intravenous line will be established through which fluids and medications can be administered.

 Following your procedure, you will be taken to our recovery area.
 The first phase of recovery is to allow the patient to awaken from anesthesia in a calm and relaxed atmosphere, therefore this area is limited to staff only.
 This time also allows the physicians and nurses to properly monitor you as you recover from anesthesia and provide any necessary medications.
 Once you are awake, your physician will speak with you about how the procedure went, the expected outcome as well as the expected recovery period.
 Your physician will also provide any instructions on what to do over the next few days.
 We will ask anyone waiting for you to come in to see you once you are fully awake.

-Our anesthesiologist will discuss the risks and benefits associated with the different anesthetic options, as well as any complications or side effects that can occur with each type of anesthetic.
+Our anesthesiologist will discuss the risks and benefits associated with the different anesthetic options, as well as any complications or side effects that can occur with each type of anesthetic used for your procedure.
 The risk of nausea after receiving the anesthetic is extremely low for your procedure because the anesthetic medication that you get has anti-nausea properties.
-You may have some discomfort after a colonoscopy because of some residual air in your body,which will pass eventually.
+You may have some discomfort after a colonoscopy because of some residual air in your body, which will pass eventually.